 Watersheds within the FBFA boundaries include the Lower Colorado-Marble Canyon, Moenkopi Wash, Lower Little Colorado, and the Dinnebito Wash.
 Surface water resources within the FBFA consist of perennial streams, ephemeral streams, springs, and wetlands.
 The major surface water features within the FBFA are the Colorado River and the Little Colorado River.
-Utilizing these resources is complicated by many factors, including legal, environmental, flow variability, and quality (total dissolved solids concentrations).
-Water resources are shown on Map A-8 in Appendix A.
+Utilizing these resources is complicated by many factors, including legal, environmental, flow variability, and quality (e.g., total dissolved solids concentrations).
+Water resources in the FBFA are shown on Map A-8 in Appendix A.